tektutor/openshift-tekton-march-2022/Day4/README.md

 sso75-postgresql-persistent                     An example application based on RH-SSO 7.5 on OpenJDK image.
 For more informa...
 35 (18 blank)     9
 </pre>

+Execute the below commands in the order mentioned to deploy the multi-pod wordpress application
 ```
 oc delete project jegan
 oc new-project jegan